MaterialBudgetCMS/MaterialBudget/NuclearNtuplizer/test/RunTheMatrix/README.md

     cmsBatch.py 10 SinglePiPt10_pythia8_cfi_GEN_SIM.py -o TEST -r /eos/cms/store/group/dpg_tracker_strip/tracker/MaterialBudget/NI/PionGun2018/test -b 'bsub -q 8nh < ./batchScript.sh'

+It will run 10 times with number of events which you have in your python.

-"../test" directory shouldn't exist, otherwise could will give error.
+"../test" directory shouldn't exist, otherwise you will have error.

 When you submit jobs, please ignore error in the end: "ERROR: Cannot find release package/tag list at ..."